Inventory Carrying Cost: Calculator, Formula & Reduction Tips

 Inventory Carrying Cost = Capital costs + Service costs + Risk costs + Space costs

-- Capital costs: These are those necessary raw materials or inventory items, along with any related costs such as financing and loan maintenance fees (with or without interest).
+- Capital Costs: These are your necessary raw materials or inventory items, along with any related costs such as financing and loan maintenance fees (with or without interest).
 Capital costs make up the bulk of carrying costs.

-- Service costs: Service costs aren’t related to your stock inventory but are the costs necessary to hold them at a warehouse.
-These include insurance premiums, taxes, hardware investments, and inventory management software fees.
+- Service Costs: Service costs are the fees you pay to keep your inventory safe and organized in a warehouse.
+They include insurance premiums, taxes, hardware investments, and inventory management software fees.

-- Risk costs: Inventory risk refers to the chance that items in storage can become unsaleable before they can be sold, and are usually because of shrinkage and obsolescence.
+- Risk Costs: Inventory risk refers to the chance that items in storage can lose value or become unsellable before they’re sold.
+This is usually because of depreciation, obsolescence or shrinkage.

-- Space or storage costs: Space fees are the costs associated in managing a warehouse—such as renting or purchasing warehouse space, climate control and utilities costs, physical security, and handling fees.
+- Space or storage costs: Space costs are the fees associated in managing a warehouse such as renting or purchasing warehouse space, climate control and utilities costs, physical security, and handling fees.

 - If you own a warehouse, these costs are fixed.